dkovacs24/ReviOS_faq/docs/drivers.md

 ## Step 2: Installing the driver

 This is the easiest part.
-Extract the driver, if it comes in an archive file.
-Then you need to find an executable file, usually called `setup`, with the extensions `.exe` or `.msi`.
+If the driver is for the motherboard, it usually comes archived or compressed.
+Extract it, and find an executable file, usually called `setup`, with the extensions `.exe` or `.msi`.
+You just run it, and follow the on screen structions.

+Other hardware's drivers are often a standalone `exe` file.
+You just run those files, and follow the on screen structions.

 !!! example
     Continuing the PC motherboard example from the previous step, if you downloaded the audio driver, you need to first extract the zip file of the driver.
 Then find and execute the `setup.exe`.
 The installer wizard will walk you through the installation of the driver.
 After finishing, it usually offers to restart the PC.
 Restart it.
 Or if the timing of the restart is not good for you, you can delay it, but do not forget to do it later, because until you restart, the hardware will not work.

+### NVIDIA

+For debloating and tweaking the driver, see the [Post-Install guide on the Revision website](https://www.revi.cc/revios/post-install#h.p_26IZH4oTRS4J){target=_blank}.

 ## Troubleshooting